dfelinto/blender-manual/manual/modeling/texts.rst

 ) and select your Text Object.
 Press :kbd:`Alt-C` and select *Mesh From Curve/Meta/Surf/Text*.
 Now you can return to FIXME(TODO: Internal Link;
 [[Edit Mode]]
 ) and manually edit the vertices.
-They are usually a bit messy, so it may be useful to use a *Limited Dissolve* deletion or *Remesh* Object :doc:`Modifier <modifiers>` at a low threshold to clean up your mesh.
+They are usually a bit messy, so it may be useful to use a *Limited Dissolve* deletion or *Remesh* Object :doc:`Modifier </modifiers>` at a low threshold to clean up your mesh.

 .. figure:: /images/TextObjectFromText.jpg